 Why We Need Accessible Parking Spots

 The idea behind handicapped parking is to enable people with physical disabilities to access public places more easily.
-People in wheelchairs can access ramps and people who have trouble walking do not have to travel so far to a front door.
+People in wheelchairs can access ramps, and people who have trouble walking do not have to travel so far to a front door.
 Being able to park in front also helps people with mobility issues to be safe (can you imagine navigating a parking lot in a wheelchair?).
-Some people with cognitive issues may need a space so they can find their cards easily.
+Some people with cognitive issues may need a space so they can find their cars easily.